Best Automated Network Diagram Tool (2026): 13 Compared

 Frequently Asked Questions

-What is the best free self-hosted network diagram tool?
+What is the difference between a network diagram tool and a network monitoring tool?

 Try Scanopy